the-teachingRSE-project/competencies/competencies.md

 "The Missing Semester of Your CS Education" [@MIT], which aims to convey computing ecosystem literacy even to students of Computer Science at MIT.

-As the role of software in research has grown, a particular class of research-related staff has emerged.
-Researchers spending increasing amounts of their time developing their software engineering skills to support their research work can find themselves with little time to do the research itself.
+Researchers investing increasing amounts of their time developing their software engineering skills to support their research work can find themselves with little time to do the research itself.
 This, in turn, presents career development challenges since the experience required to gain and progress in research and academic roles is traditionally assessed through metrics that do not directly include software outputs.
-For an increasing number of researchers in the UK in the early 2000s, this presented a significant problem which ultimately led, a little over 10 years ago, to the emergence of the term and the role of a "Research Software Engineer" or RSE [@Hettrick2016].

-From this starting point, the people who focus on writing research software are now increasingly known, internationally, as Research Software Engineers [@WhatResearchSoftware].
+A recent shift towards the establishment of the distinct role of a _"Research Software Engineer"_
-This shift provides a base on which sustainable career opportunities can be (and are being) built, allowing for better training of researchers and more effective support for the development of high quality research software.
+(RSE, a term that emerged from the UK a little over 10 years ago [@Hettrick2016]), now provides a base on which sustainable career opportunities can be (and are being) built, allowing for better training of researchers and more effective support for the development of high quality research software.
-There is still a long way to go but positive change is well underway.
+There is still a long way to go, but positive change is well underway.

-RSEs may work within one of the increasing number of Research Software Engineering teams that have been set up at universities and research organisations over the last decade, or they may be embedded within a research team.
-They may have a job title that officially recognises them as an RSE, or they may have a standard research or technical job title such as Research Assistant, Research Fellow or Software Engineer.
-Regardless of their job title, RSEs share a set of core skills that are required to write software, understand the research environment and ensure that they produce sustainable, maintainable code that supports reproducible research outputs.
+RSEs may work within one of the increasing number of Research Software Engineering teams that have been set up at universities and research organisations over the past decade, or they may be embedded within a research team.
+They may have a job title that officially recognises them as an RSE, or they may have a standard research or technical job title such as Research Assistant, Research Fellow, or Software Engineer.
+Regardless of their job title, RSEs share a set of core skills that are required to write software, understand the research environment, and ensure that they produce sustainable, maintainable code that supports reproducible research outputs, following the FAIR principles [@FAIR4RS].

-Key requirements for accessing and using research data and software have been formalised under the concept of the FAIR principles: software and data need to be easily findable by both people and machines, and they also need to be accessible, interoperable and reusable.
-While originally focused on data, the FAIR principles have recently been extended specifically to research software [@FAIR4RS].
-RSEs are the people who implement the FAIR principles in the context of software, helping to make digital research outputs more valuable.

-The contribution of this paper lies in identifying a set of values that underpin the work of Research Software Engineers, helping to provide a positive impact on research outputs and, ultimately, society as a whole.
-Upon these values, we identify core competencies that support effective participation in digital research.
+This paper defines a set of core values and competencies, agnostic of specific technical capabilities or research domains, which an RSE should acquire during training and formal education.
+By defining these competencies, we provide a guiding framework to facilitate the training and continuous professional development of RSEs.
-These competencies draw upon skills from traditional software engineering practice, established research culture and the commitment to being part of a team.
+These competencies draw upon skills from traditional software engineering practice, established research culture, and the commitment to being part of a team.
-While there is anecdotal evidence, that academic software engineering practitioners would have chosen different competencies, we will argue that this trifecta of skills is exactly what is needed for modern digital research.
+While there is anecdotal evidence that academic software engineering practitioners would have chosen different competencies, we will argue that this trifecta of skills is exactly what is needed for modern digital research.

+While this paper is based on workshop discussions that were attended largely by Research Software Engineers (deRSE23 in Paderborn, un-deRSE23 in Jena, Germany), we believe that the competencies formulated here can offer far-reaching impact beyond the domain of RSE into adjacent fields of science and, indeed, the wider research community, since most research involves some amount of data management, processing and visualisation.
+At the same time, funding bodies and computing infrastructure providers prioritise projects that generate archived, annotated, re-usable, and potentially remotely executable data.
+In particular, funding agencies and research managers will find the discussion in this paper valuable in order to observe how software development in academia will be institutionalised and to discover ways to support the work of RSEs at different positions and career levels.

+The outline of the paper is as follows.
+We start with a non-exhaustive overview of existing initiatives in @sec:related-work.
+@sec:values elaborates on the values that provide the guiding principles for the work of an RSE.
+@sec:required-generic-skills defines a set of core skills based on these values.
+The skills themselves fall into three categories, namely "software engineering", "research", and "communication skills", reflecting the hybrid nature of an RSE.
+To justify the selection of these skills, we also list some current tasks and discuss the skills used therein.
+As with any general skill set, not all RSEs will need to use all the skills highlighted to the same level of expertise.
+Therefore, @sec:how-much-to-know examines how much a person needs to know depending on their education or career level or on the type of projects they would like to be involved with.
+@sec:rse-specialisations provides a list of RSE specialisations and discusses the level of skill needed to work in each of them, before we conclude the paper with details of future work in @sec:future-work and conclusions in @sec:conclusion.
+Finally, the [appendix](#appendix) provides an [example curriculum](#an-example-master-s-programme-for-research-software-engineering), an example [career path](#an-example-of-a-possible-career-path) for an RSE through the hierarchy, and a list of existing skills and certifications in related fields, such as [bioinformatics](#bioinformatics-skills-and-certification).

+## Terminology

 Depending on the national research environments and processes that readers are familiar with, the notion of the terms *software* and *research* might differ.
-Therefore, to avoid ambiguities, we provide definitions for these in the following:
+Therefore, to avoid ambiguities, we define these as follows:

-**Software**: As software, we define source code, documentation, tests, executables and all other artefacts that are created by humans during the development process that are necessary to understand its purpose.
+**Software**: Source code, documentation, tests, executables and all other artefacts that are created by humans during the development process that are necessary to understand its purpose.

-**Research**: We define research to encompass all domains of research.
-This enables us to define Research Software in this paper to include the foundational algorithms, the software as defined above, and scripts as well as computational workflows that were created during the research process or for a research purpose.
+**Research Software**: Foundational algorithms, as well as scripts and computational workflows that were created during the research process or for a research purpose, across all domains of research.
 This definition is broader than in [@FAIR4RS] and is the outcome of a recent discussion in [@Gruenpeter2021].

-Building on this, Research Software Engineers are people who create or improve research software and/or the structures that the software interacts with in the computational ecosystem of a research domain.
+**Research Software Engineers**: People who create or improve research software and/or the structures that the software interacts with in the computational ecosystem of a research domain.
 They are highly skilled team members who may also choose to conduct their own research as